Do you know what questions to ask your parents that will spark meaningful conversations? I am talking about thought-provoking open-ended questions.

 - Who is someone you admire?
 Why?

 I challenge you to find the time to create and ask questions to ask your parents right now before it’s too late.
 It’s the best gift you can give yourself and what a great opportunity to get to REALLY know your parents.
 It’s on my to-do list and something I am going to force them to do soon.
-Love recording memories?
-Download this COVID-19 time capsule worksheet for kids and New Year’s Eve Questions.

 Simply subscribe below and the questions for parents will be emailed to your inbox.
 Download and print at home with a few clicks!